 - insufficient evidence to support one of the issues in the case;

-- the officer gave misadvice about the consequences of taking the test or refusing;
+- the officer gave incorrect advice or information about the consequences of taking the test or refusing;

-- a failure to read Miranda warnings prior to a custodial interrogation;
+- the officer failed to read Miranda warnings before a custodial interrogation;

-- forcing or compelling the defendant to participate in field sobriety exercises;
+- the officer forced or compelled the defendant to participate in field sobriety exercises;

-- the twenty minute observation period was not followed just prior to the breath test;
+- the twenty-minute observation period was not followed just before the breath test;

 - the breath test operator or agency inspector did not have a valid permit; or